 Posted on December 15, 2017

-But things change, and I have come to realise recently that the reason I have lost enthusiasm for blogging in recent months, years even, is because I have lost my connection.
+But things change, and I have come to realise recently that the reason I have lost enthusiasm for blogging in recent months, years even, is because I lost my connection.

 Just over two years ago I embarked on a journey to become a teacher.
 It seemed like a good idea at the time.
 And it was, for the most part; now that I am nearly out the other end I can see that it was good for me.
 But the problem was that it nearly submerged me completely: it was a dark, long, lonely tunnel which I inhabited for a very long time.
 Too long.
-I lost my connection to the things I love: nature, photography, even my friends and family.
-So I couldn’t blog, even though I did try sometimes, it didn’t come from the heart anymore.
+I lost my connection to the things I love: nature, art, photography, even my friends and family.
+So I couldn’t blog, even though I did try sometimes; it didn’t come from the heart anymore.